jshou/jshou.github.com/lyrics/lava.md

 A volcano from my body bursts forth with lava<br/>
 Hoping that the day after you fall in love with me<br/>
 Is the end of the world<br/>
-Where everyone and us are perish together<br/>
+Where everyone and us perish together<br/>
 <br/>
 The trauma I am still experiencing<br/>
 To you it's already past<br/>